Cecilia Hae-Jin Lee: Writing

 Lee has written cookbooks, travel guides and numerous magazine and newspaper articles.
 Her book, Eating Korean: from Barbecue to Kimchi, Recipes from My Home was chosen as the Best of the Best by Food and Wine magazine.
 Her second cookbook, Quick and Easy Korean Cooking, was chosen as the cookbook of the month by the now-defunct Gourmet magazine.
 The book was reviewed in the Christian Science Monitor noting both the recipes and the photographs.
 The New York Times reviewed the cookbook and one of her recipes was featured in the Times cooking section.
 The Los Angeles Times has written about her recipes.

 Her cookbook, Quick and Easy Mexican Cooking featured in L.A.
 Weekly, and was nominated for the Gourmand World Cookbook awards.

 Lee has written the first edition Frommer's South Korea travel guide and wrote two successive editions.
 She also authored the 1st edition of Frommer's Day by Day Seoul.

 She has written and photographed for the Los Angeles Times since 1999.
 She is a freelance restaurant reviewer for the LA Times Daily Dish and contributed to a variety of other publications.

 Artwork

 She is also a painter, illustrator and a site-specific, conceptual and mixed media artist.
-She has created public art pieces for Pecan Park in Los Angeles and a memorial for Cesar Chazez at the University of Southern California (USC).
+She has created public art pieces for Pecan Park in Los Angeles and a memorial for Cesar Chavez at the University of Southern California (USC).

 Her work has been exhibited in numerous galleries, including the musée de l'Elysée Lausanne in Switzerland, Galeria de la Historia de Concepción in Chile, Piazza Risorgimento in Italy, Galería Asociacion de Bancarios del Urugua, Centro Cultural de la Raza in Mexico, Museum of Contemporary Art in San Diego, Tacoma Art Museum, Scottsdale Center for the Arts, Neuberger Museum of Art, San Jose Museum of Art, Gallery 825, Artspace, Pierce College, Loyola Law School, Rita Dean, the Hatch Gallery and the Los Angeles Municipal Gallery at Barnsdall.